MicrosoftDocs/win32/desktop-src/Rpc/waiting-for-the-asynchronous-reply.md

 ---
 title: Waiting for the Asynchronous Reply
-description: What the client does while it waits to be notified of a reply from the server depends on the notification mechanism it selects. ms.assetid: 'b1d4ea54-26bc-49f9-8cc1-a74fd4ffced3'
+description: What the client does while it waits to be notified of a reply from the server depends on the notification mechanism it selects. ms.assetid: b1d4ea54-26bc-49f9-8cc1-a74fd4ffced3
+keywords:
-keywords: ["Remote Procedure Call RPC , tasks, waiting for asynchronous replies"]
+- Remote Procedure Call RPC , tasks, waiting for asynchronous replies ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Waiting for the Asynchronous Reply